crossminer/scava-docs/docs/installation-guide/index.md

 # SCAVA Installation Guide
-The SCAVA installation guide provides instructions on how to install and configure the CORSSMINER Platform on a server and how to deploy the Eclipses Plugin in development environment.
+The SCAVA installation guide provides instructions on how to install and configure the SCAVA Platform on a server and how to deploy the Eclipses Plugin in development environment.

 ## [Platform Installation using DOCKER images](docker-installation/index.md)
 By UNPARALLEL